-Working with a small team within Buell and Harley, Design Concepts hit the ground running.
+Working with a small team within Buell and Harley, Delve hit the ground running.
 Within 12 weeks, the team went from project launch to an operational prototype engine.
 Our industrial designers worked directly with Erik Buell to develop the engine’s aggressive styling, which enabled the initial prototypes to reflect a production design intent.
 This interdisciplinary collaboration and early vision setting prevented potential engineering re-work as the motorcycle took shape.

 The team took several innovative approaches to ensure the engine was a strong performer while being efficient and inexpensive to manufacture.
 The integrated chassis mounting used the engine as a stressed member.
 A low-cost, lightweight, noise-reducing polymer pushrod tube system created an aesthetic that was distinct from mainstream Harley bikes.
 The team also developed the oiling and primary drive systems as well as a lightweight, optimally balanced crankshaft that Harley later adopted for some of its models.

 At the end of this substantial project, the Buell Blast had an innovative 492cc single cylinder (“one lung”) engine/transmission platform.
 The engine used existing Harley components as well as a newly designed crankcase, crankshaft, piston, connecting rod, primary drive system and gear case.
 In spite of all the new parts, the engine was designed so that it could be built on the same production line as Harley’s Sportster engine.